Dakotas lead US in virus growth as both reject mask rules

 “It is not a surprise that South Dakota has one of the highest (COVID-19) reproduction rates in the country,” Brookings City Council member Nick Wendell said as he commented on the many people who forgo masks in public.

-The Republican governors of both states have not mandated masks, tapping into a spirit of independence from enduring the winters and storms of the Great Plains.
+The Republican governors of both states have eschewed mask requirements, tapping into a spirit of independence hewn from enduring the winters and storms of the Great Plains.

 The Dakotas were not always a hot spot.
-For months, the states appeared to avoid the worst of the pandemic, watching from afar as it traveled through large cities.
-But spiking infection rates have fanned out across the nation, from the East Coast to the Sun Belt and now into the Midwest, where states like Iowa and Kansas are also dealing with upticks.
+For months, the states appeared to avoid the worst of the pandemic, watching from afar as it raged through large cities.
+But spiking infection rates have fanned out across the nation, from the East Coast to the Sun Belt and now into the Midwest, where states like Iowa and Kansas are also dealing with surges.

 When the case count stayed low during the spring and early summer, people grew weary of constantly taking precautions, said Dr. Benjamin Aaker, president of the South Dakota State Medical Association.